mayurkale22/wiki-app/README.md

 The goal of this example is to show debugging (tracing and metrics) on Cloud Run application (Node.js) with Stackdriver using OpenTelemetry (formally known as "OpenCensus").

+Google Cloud Run is a fully managed platform that takes a Docker container image and runs it as a stateless, autoscaling HTTP service.

 ## Install dependencies and run the app
 ```sh
 $ npm install